hyperledger/fabric-sdk-node/docs/tutorials/handlers.md

 decide to retry, try another end point, or use discovery to help complete the task.

-### Service Handler
+### DiscoveryHandler
-fabric-common includes a handler called `DiscoveryHandler`.
+fabric-common includes a Proposal manager called `DiscoveryHandler`.
-The included handler was designed to be used with the Hyperledger Fabric's discovery service.
+It was designed to be used with the Hyperledger Fabric's discovery service.
 The discovery service will provide the peers and orderers required for endorsing and committing transactions automatically.

-A custom service handler should extend the {@link ServiceHandler} and be passed to the `send` method of the service in the options object attribute `handler`.
+**Strategy in DiscoveryHandler**
+Commit
+  - When we have multiple orderer, DiscoveryHandler will loop through the committers trying to complete one successfully.
+  - If all failed, then try to loop through the committers and try

-The following shows how to get a discovery handler from the discover service and then use that handler on the endorsement call.
+The following shows how to get a discovery handler from the discovery service and then use that handler on the endorsement call.

+// TODO WIP give a code snippet
 ```
 	// connect to the peer with discover service
 	await discoverer.connect(peer1_endpoint);